xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

   end

-  desc "Deploy a new version of MyApp Staging to the App Store" lane :beta do
+  desc "Deploy a new version of MyApp Staging to the App Store" lane :after_integration_staging do
     ENV['XL_BRANCH'] = current_branch
     ENV['XL_DELIVER_FLAG'] ||= '1'
     ENV['XL_TARGET_PLIST_FILE'] = './MyApp Staging-Info.plist'
     ENV['XL_TARGET'] = 'MyApp Staging'
     ENV['XL_TAG_LINK'] = 'https://bitbucket.org/xmartlabs/MyApp/src/?at='

-    build
+    after_integration
   end

-  desc "Deploy a new version of MyApp to the App Store" lane :production do
+  desc "Deploy a new version of MyApp to the App Store" lane :after_integration_production do
     ENV['XL_BRANCH'] = current_branch
     ENV['XL_DELIVER_FLAG'] ||= '1'
     ENV['XL_TARGET_PLIST_FILE'] = './MyApp-Info.plist'
     ENV['XL_TARGET'] = 'MyApp'
     ENV['XL_TAG_LINK'] = 'https://bitbucket.org/xmartlabs/MyApp/src/?at='

-    build
+    after_integration
   end
 end

 {% endhighlight %}

-About previous `Fastfile`:
+Notes about previous `Fastfile` file:

-* We had defined two prebuild lanes in order to setup correct apps identifier using the `Appfile`.
+* Defines two before_integration lanes for both production and staging environments in order to setup correct apps identifier using the `Appfile`.
-* Add two prebuild lanes for both production and staging environments.
-Take into account that we have changed the name of the prebuild lane to `prebuild_beta` so you need to change it on your bot.
-* Build, git and deploy actions is encapsulated in the `build` lane.
-This allow as to have production and staging lanes that, basically, will setup some parameters and invoke the internal `build` lane.
+* Build, git and deploy actions are encapsulated in the `after_integration` lane.
+This allow as to have production and staging lanes that, basically, will setup some parameters and invoke the internal `after_integration` lane.
 * `ensure_git_status_clean` will check if bot's working folder has changes and will fail in such case.
-This will ensure that the bot’s working copy is exactly the same to repository.
+This will ensure that the bot’s working copy is exactly the same to the remote repository files.
 As we are changing local files on our `deploy` lane, if something went wrong we'll want to reset all of them.
-So I added the action `reset_git_repo` on `error` block.
+So we added the action `reset_git_repo` on `error` block.
 * The command `xcrun xcodebuild -exportArchive` requires a configuration file specified with the option `-exportOptionsPlist`.
-I created ExportOptions.plist within `fastlane` folder and its content its similar to:
+We created ExportOptions.plist within `fastlane` folder and its content its similar to:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>